Hurricane deployments stretch US military thin

 All of this comes as several defense officials confirmed to CNN that military planners are reviewing whether it may be possible to hold major military exercises in the western Pacific with three aircraft carriers, as well as forces from South Korea and Japan.
 They all declined to discuss the specifics of future deployments, but it's possible the administration could send two or more carriers to the western Pacific as part of an effort to further demonstrate American military power to allies in the region and to North Korea.

-The USS Ronald Reagan is currently in Hong Kong and will continue with its long-scheduled deployment through the region and could be sent back toward the Korean Peninsula.
+The carrier USS Ronald Reagan is currently in Hong Kong and will continue with its long-scheduled deployment through the region and could be sent back toward the Korean Peninsula.
 The USS Theodore Roosevelt is expected to deploy by the end of the year from the US, and will also transit through the western Pacific.

 The USS Nimitz will be sent back to the US across the Pacific from its current deployment in the Middle East.
 What is unclear at this point is if the carriers will converge at some point in the Pacific.
 If the Roosevelt does not immediately replace Nimitz in the Middle East, that would leave the US without a carrier in the region, something military planners would be loath to allow.